 The ‘but’ is that we do not know the ‘how” . – how was fault dealt with , who was at fault and how much was it settled for.

-The State of Limitations in Medical Negligence cases also came in to focus in 2019.
+The State of Limitations in Medical Negligence cases have come into focus.

 Generally the window of time in taking a case is 2 years, with a rider the the 2 years cannot start until you know or ought to have know certain facts to make a case.

 There has been a considerable amount of confusion as to when exactly the clock starts ticking under the ‘knowledge’ principle.